Our Open-Late Film Series continues with a screening of the 1987 film “Good Morning Vietnam.”

 Doors open at 5 p.m. with full access to the Heinz History Center’s five floors of exhibitions, including The Vietnam War: 1945-1975.

-At 6:30 p.m., join a community conversation about the evening’s film, facilitated by History Center staff, local veterans, and other members of the community where we’ll talk about what the movie gets right, where it falls short, and how that impacts public understanding of the Vietnam War.
+At 6:30 p.m., join a community conversation about the evening’s film featuring local Air Force photographer George Kniss, who served in Vietnam in 1963-64.
+Kniss’ story is told within The Vietnam War exhibit.
+We’ll talk about what the movie gets right, where it falls short, and how that impacts public understanding of the Vietnam War.

 The screening of the film begins at 7 p.m.